Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/enforcement-listed-lpaq-journey.md

 - boolean `/other-operations/` Does the enforcement notice relate to building, engineering, mining or other operations?
 - boolean `/create-floor-space/` Does the alleged breach create any floor space?
 - number-entry `/site-area/` What is the area of the appeal site?
-- boolean `/alleged-breach-area/` Is the area of the alleged breach the same as the site area?
+- boolean `/alleged-breach-area/` Does the breach described in the enforcement notice fill the whole of the site area?
 - boolean `/create-building/` Does the enforcement notice include the erection of a building or buildings?
 - boolean `/agricultural-purposes/` Is the building on agricultural land and will it be used for agricultural purposes?
 - boolean `/single-house/` Is the enforcement notice for a single private dwelling house?